mccraigmccraig/contextmap/README.md

 ## implementation

-behind the scenes an IContextMap ha a tree of IContextTemplate objects, a focus object taken from that tree, the path of the focus object in the tree and a map of params
+behind the scenes an IContextMap has a tree of IContextTemplate objects, a focus object taken from that tree, the path of the focus object in the tree and a map of params

 a `get` operation returns either a plain value from the Map of the focus object (an attribute), or a new IContextMap instance of type specified by the :type key in the EDN spec and with updated focus object and path (following an edge to another object in the graph)